 - Password statistics

 Password Protection Status

-If you want to unprotect a page or post, the Free version requires you to remove all created passwords, including both global and role passwords.
-With the same purpose, you just need to turn off the switch button to unprotect content with Pro version.
+If you want to unprotect a page or post, the Lite version requires you to remove all created passwords, including both global and role passwords.

 Sitewide Password Protection

-Both our Free and Pro version support to password protect your entire site.
+Both our Lite and Pro version support to password protect your entire site.
 However, they’re using different methods.

-The Free version allows you to create one password only and this password will be hashed.
-That means you can’t see the created password despite the fact that you’re an administrator.
+The Lite version allows you to create one password only and this password will be hashed.
+It means that you can’t see the created password despite the fact that you’re an administrator.